Doctors Told Not To Order Electrocardiograms For Low-Risk Patients

 "In low-risk people, definitely don't do it," says Dr. Seth Landefeld, chairman of the department of medicine at the University of Alabama at Birmingham.
 Landefeld is on the committee that developed the recommendations.

-The recommendation against routine ECGs in low-risk patients was published Tuesday in JAMA, the journal of the American Medical Association.
+The recommendation against routine ECGs in low-risk patients was published Tuesday in JAMA, the Journal of the American Medical Association.

 "In people who are at low risk for cardiovascular disease, there is no evidence of benefits of doing ECG screening that would outweigh the possible harms," he says.
 "And, in fact, the harms may well outweigh the benefits."

-For example, in rare cases follow-up tests like angiograms can inadvertently damage the heart, Landefeld says.
+For example, in rare cases, follow-up tests like angiograms can inadvertently damage the heart, Landefeld says.

 Other doctors welcomed the new recommendations, noting they are consistent with those of many other medical groups.
 "I think their recommendations are very reasonable," says Robert Hendel, chief of cardiology at Tulane University, speaking on behalf of the American College of Cardiology.

-Note: A previous version of this story misspelled Dr. Robert Myerburg's last name as Myerberg.